olshevski/compose-safe-args/README.md

 }
 ```

-As you can see a bunch of useful `from` methods are generated and constants for arguments.
+As you can see, a bunch of useful `from` methods are generated and constants for arguments.
 You may use them as you want.
-For example, argument constants may be usefull for declaring deep-links.
+For example, argument constants may be useful for declaring deep-links.

 **Note:** constructing arguments from `SavedStateHandle` is useful in `ViewModels`.
 For acquiring arguments from `NavBackStackEntry` use `argsFrom(navBackStackEntry.arguments)`. `navBackStackEntry.savedStateHandle` may simply be `null`.

 ### Nested navigation

 This library was created with nested navigation in mind.
-To organize your routes hierarchy you can simply declare more nested interfaces with `@GenerateRoutes` annotation:
+To organize your routes hierarchically, you can simply declare more nested interfaces with `@GenerateRoutes` annotation:

 ```kotlin
 @GenerateRoutes("Routes")